#1. Toss The Microwave.

 Meditation can come in many forms.
 Some people feel more comfortable starting with a moving meditation others can sit still with themselves in silence for long periods of time.
-Mediation teaches us how to be still with, love and mother ourselves.
-It also teaches us how to work within.
-I can’t stress enough how important it is to journey within yourself first before you journey outside yourself.
+Mediation teaches us how to be still with ourselves and our thoughts.
+It can also teach you how to become a master of your own mind not vise versa.
+If you feel like your mind is in charge it may be a good time to start your meditation practice.
+Meditation can also teaches us how to work within and trust our intuition.
+Which creates less stress.

 #9.
 Have A Creative Outlet.

 Creativity is what stimulates the right side of the brain.
-Without this stimulation we stay in the left (logical) side of the brain all the time and there’s no balance of the two sides.
+Without this stimulation we stay in the left (logical) side of the brain all the time and there’s no integration of the two sides.
 Creativity is needed just as much as logical thinking, if not more.
-Having a creative outlet keeps you young, creates more neuron connections in the brain and makes life fun.
+Having a creative outlet helps to keep you young by creating more neural connections and balancing the right and left brain.

-My school of thought, is that we’re not here to work like robots, we’re here to learn and grow through our own individual personal experiences.
+I truly feel we’re here to learn and grow through our own individual personal experiences.
 You can’t do this unless you have a way to be creative.
-Take a cooking class, learn how to draw or paint, play music, go to a workshop, etc. Do whatever makes you feel good and follow your passion.
+Figure out what that is for you and go for it.
+Do whatever makes you feel good and follow your passion.
 This is more important than most of us realize.

-Stuffing and powering through emotions, we’re now discovering, can potentially cause disease, if not dealt with.
-So just start with awareness, talk to a lifestyle coach, friend or therapist.
+Stuffing and powering through emotions, we’re now discovering, can potentially cause disease if not dealt with.
+I recommend starting with awareness, talk to a lifestyle coach, join a support group, confide in a friend or therapist.
 Learn techniques you can use to become more in touch with your feelings and emotions.
-Once you let go of your own limitations, like certain belief systems, there’s no limit on what you can do.
+Once you let go of your own limitations, there’s no limit on what you can do.